Haldi Ki Sabji Recipe (Fresh Turmeric Sabzi)

 Here are some more Rajasthani recipes that you may like: Mirchi Ke Tipore, Besan Bhindi, Ker Sangri, Makki Ka Dhokla, and Moong Dal Halwa.

-Eating seasoning produce has many benefits.
-So, I try to include as many seasonal fruits and veggies in my diet as possible.
-With the onset of winter, many winter special ingredients have started to show up on the shelf of my vegetable vendor and raw haldi (kacchi haldi) is one of them.
+I try to include as many seasonal fruits and veggies as possible in my diet.
+With the onset of winter, many winter-special ingredients have started to appear on my vegetable vendor’s shelf, and raw haldi (kacchi haldi) is one of them.

 Every season, I make this traditional kacchi Haldi ki Sabji, which I learned from my dadi.
 It is more of a pickle than a sabji because you can only eat it in a small quantity, just like you would eat a pickle or a chutney.
-But whatever you name it, it tastes very delicious and unique and perks up the taste of my regular Indian-style lunches.
+But whatever you call it, it tastes delicious and unique, and perks up the flavor of my regular Indian-style lunches.

 About Haldi Ki Sabji